Yasar Abu Ghosh

 Novák graduated from Charles University in 1989 with a Masters degree in Czech and English language and literature, and a specialization in pedagogy.
-Besides tutoring, in the 1990´s he also translated a number of films and TV series (including 12 episodes of The Simpsons) for Czech TV.
+Besides teaching, he has translated a number of films and TV series (including 12 episodes of The Simpsons) for Czech TV.

 Past courses taught: Czech language

 Cyrille Oswald started playing professionally in 1994 when living in the Caribbean.
 Upon returning to the Netherlands, he formed a latin ensemble and studied saxophone at the Royal Conservatory of The Hague, where he received his his Masters in 2001, also releasing his first album with original compositions.
 In 2004 he recorded another album with originals, together with the now famed Danish guitarist Mikkel Ploug.
 He recorded his next album with David Doruzka just after moving to Prague in 2009.
 He later formed the band Cirilic with guitarist Kirill Yakovlev, with whom he released two albums.

 He is member of one of the top jazz ensembles in the Netherlands since its founding in 2003, the New Rotterdam Jazz Orchestra, a stellar band which plays with artists like Joshua Redman, Carla Bley and the Phronesis trio.
 In 2016, he was invited to play with the Arturo Sandoval quintet.
 He plays and records with various other projects and is currently preparing a new album with originals for Animal music.
 He also teaches music, choir and band at the French lyceum in Prague.